Select from the following categories:

 Yes, short term courses and 8-week classes count towards the 12 unit requirement.

-Are Summer courses covered by the Promise Program?
+Are summer semester courses covered by the Promise program?

-I was admitted to the Irvine Valley Promise program but already paid my fees, will I be refunded?
+I was admitted to the Irvine Valley Promise Program but already paid my fall fees, will I be refunded?

-Yes, as long as you’re enrolled in 12 units.
-Please email firstname.lastname@example.org to request reimbursement.
+Yes, as long as you’re enrolled in 12 units, the Promise program will reimburse your fees.
+Please email firstname.lastname@example.org to request reimbursement and mention Promise.

 The Promise program is designed to provide academic and financial support to first-time college students enrolling at IVC.
 The Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA), are financial aid applications used to determine students’ eligibility for federal and/or state aid.
 Completion of a financial aid application is required to be eligible for the IVC Promise program.
-Students can be eligible for other financial aid and participate in Promise.
+Students can also be eligible for other financial aid through the financial aid application.

-What is the difference between the Promise program and the California College Promise Grant (CCPG)?
+What is the difference between the Irvine Valley Promise program and the California College Promise Grant (CCPG)?